Our most frequently asked questions:

 Unfortunately there is an inherent risk of inury or illness in allowing groups of dogs to interact with each other.

 Illness: Just as with children going to school, dogs that play and stay together run the risk of catching a contagious illness from other dogs.
-While the Bordetella Vaccine (aka Canine Cough) does help lower the changes of getting this respiratory illness, no vaccine is 100% effective.
+While the Bordetella Vaccine (aka Kennel Cough) does help lower the changes of getting this respiratory illness, no vaccine is 100% effective.
 In addition to requiring the vaccine we also have a rigorous cleaning schedule and vet grade HVAC system with UV lights built in to help decrease airborne germs.

 If your dog is injured or becomes ill while they are with us, regardless of the cause, you are financially responsible for all veterinary costs.
 It is a risk you must accept if you decide to enroll in our daycare/boarding program and you must decide if the risk is worth the reward of the socialization and play for your pet.